basvdberg/IncrementalJoin/README.md

 # Incremental join

 After loading the data, we want to join the two datasets.
 This join can become quite complex, because you will have to take into account that data might arrive late, or not at all.
 There is a tradeoff between completeness and performance here.
-When tables are small, we usually include all data in the join, this makes our code simple, but also slower.
+When tables are small, we usually include all data in the join.
+This makes our code simple, but also slower.
 For big data tables this is not an option.

 **Requirements of incremental join function:**
 - Performance: Filter A and B into the smallest subsets possible before joining.